sympy/sympy/doc/src/explanation/best-practices.md

-  It is generally recommended to avoid doing this, as it can lead to confusing expressions like the one above (see [](best-practices-defining-symbols) abovee).
+  It is generally recommended to avoid doing this, as it can lead to confusing expressions like the one above (see [](best-practices-defining-symbols) above).

-  However, strings always parse symbols into symbols without assumptions.
+  However, string inputs will always create symbols without assumptions.
 So if you have a symbol with an assumption and later try to use the string version of it, you will end up with confusing results.